 FieldShield users enjoy immediate metadata links, job scripting compatibility, and graphical integration with the re-ID risk scoring, data transformation (integration and staging), synthetic test data generation and DB subsetting, data migration and replication, data cleansing and enrichment, plus 2D reporting, analytics and data wrangling functionality in the IRI Workbench GUI for IRI Voracity, the "total data management" platform.
 Upgrading to Voracity and its default, FieldShield-compatible SortCL program allows you to add data masking to the same job script and I/O pass with multiple data manipulations.

-FieldShield also shares data classification and masking functions with IRI DarkShield and IRI CellShield EE for semi- and un-structured data sources.
-In addition to handling the variety and volume of big data, FieldShield and other IRI data masking tools supported in Workbench and included in Voracity also handle different aspects of data velocity; i.e., real-time data in SQL statements, pipes, programs and message queues, as well as dynamic data masking and batch operations.
+FieldShield also shares data classification and masking functions with IRI Ripcurrent for incremental real-time DB masking and with IRI DarkShield for semi- and un-structured data sources.
+In addition to handling the variety and volume of big data, FieldShield and other IRI data masking tools supported in Workbench and included in Voracity also handle different aspects of data velocity; i.e., Ripcurrent (above), in SQL statements, pipes, programs and message queues, as well as via dynamic data masking or ad hoc / scheduled batch jobs.

-FieldShield and other IRI tool data definition file (.ddf) metadata is also supported by erwin (AnalytiX DS) Mapping Manager and the Meta Integration Model Bridge (MIMB).
+FieldShield and other IRI tool data definition file (.ddf) metadata is also supported by DataSwitch, erwin (Quest) Mapping Manager, and the Meta Integration Model Bridge (MIMB).
 These tools convert metadata already defined in third-party BI, CRM, DB, ETL, and data modeling tools into FieldShield DDF.
-FieldShield is also compatible with Actifio and Commvault database cloning software.
+FieldShield is also compatible with Windocks, Actifio and Commvault database cloning software.
 All of this makes it easier for you to protect data in your current environment.

-FieldShield functionality has been on the market in CoSort since 2007 and its own since 2011.
-It is supported in standalone or callable modes by IRI directly, its authorized representatives in major cities around the world, and third-party cyber security consulting partners.
+FieldShield functionality has been on the market in CoSort since 2007 and on its own as a standalone product since 2011.
+It is supported in GUI, CLI or API modes by IRI directly, its authorized representatives in major cities around the world, and third-party cyber security consulting partners.
 These experts are all vested in your success and are committed to rapid, responsive help on your use cases or trouble tickets with or without formal SLAs.

 Expect the same level of support years into your use of the product that you received during your evaluation and proof of concept phases as your needs change.
 We are happy to provide you with references who will speak to their experiences with IRI data masking technology and support.